DataDog/documentation/content/en/opentelemetry/interoperability/instrumentation_libraries.md

 ## Compatibility requirements

 The Datadog PHP SDK supports library [instrumentation][25] using the `stable` OpenTelemetry PHP Trace API.

-OpenTelemetry provides an [example][26] for instrumenting a sample application.
+OpenTelemetry provides an [example][26] for instrumenting a sample PHP application.

 ## Setup